 What to Do If Your 2- or 3-Year-Old Isn’t Talking

-In this article, we’ll explain why your toddler might not be talking yet, when to seek support, and how speech therapy can help–whether your child isn't talking but understands you, or you're wondering about autism.
-Let’s take this one step at a time, together.
+While it’s natural to feel concerned, the good news is there’s a lot you can do to help your child.
+In this article, we explain why your 2-year-old or 3-year-old might not be using many words, when to seek support, and how speech therapy can help.
+Whether your toddler understands you but doesn't talk, your child babbles more than talks, or you're wondering about autism, let’s take this one step at a time, together.

 Is your child on track?